keeganmjgreen/3D-Printed-Sensors-Development-Platform/2-Terminal-Sensing-for-Real-Time-Data-Logging-Using-a-Microcontroller.md

 **For Testing** and Evaluation Purposes

- -  3 lengths of solid core hook-up wire stripped of their insulation on both ends
+ -  3 lengths of solid core hook-up wire with stripped ends
  -  3 insulated crocodile clip jumpers (double-ended)

 **For Production** without a Circuit Board